-The framework of relations, and general provisions of the Agreement
+The framework of relations, and general provisions of the agreement

-Relations between the European Union and Saint Lucia are governed by the partnership agreement between members of the African, Caribbean and Pacific Group of States of the one part and the European Union and its Member States of the other part, known as the Cotonou Agreement, and by CELAC-EU and EU-CARIFORUM dialogues.
+Relations between the European Union and the Commonwealth of Dominica are governed by the partnership agreement between members of the African, Caribbean and Pacific Group of States of the one part and the European Union and its Member States of the other part, known as the Cotonou Agreement, and by CELAC-EU and EU-CARIFORUM dialogues.
 The Cotonou Agreement has resulted in the establishment of various cooperation instruments, including the EU-CARIFORUM Partnership Agreement (signed in 2008) and the Joint Caribbean-EU Strategic Partnership (2012).

-As part of the amendment of Regulation (EC) No 539/2001 by Regulation no 509/2014 of the European Parliament and of the Council, Saint Lucia was transferred to Annex II, which establishes the list of third countries whose nationals are exempt from the requirement to obtain visas in order to cross the external borders of the Member States.
+As part of the amendment of Regulation (EC) No 539/2001 by Regulation no 509/2014 of the European Parliament and of the Council, the Commonwealth of Dominica was transferred to Annex II, which establishes the list of third countries whose nationals are exempt from the requirement to obtain visas in order to cross the external borders of the Member States.
 Regulation No 539/2001 - in its amended form - applies to all Member States, with the exception of Ireland and the United Kingdom.

-After the adoption of this Regulation on 20 May 2014, the Council adopted on 9 October 2014 a decision authorising the Commission to open negotiations with a view to the conclusion of the bilateral agreement between the European Union and Saint Lucia.
-The negotiations were launched on 12 November 2014 and concluded on 11 December 2014.
+After the adoption of this Regulation on 20 May 2014, the Council adopted on 9 October 2014 a decision authorising the Commission to open negotiations with a view to the conclusion of the bilateral agreement between the European Union and the Commonwealth of Dominica.
+The negotiations were launched on 12 November 2014 and concluded on 9 December 2014.
 The agreement was signed on 28 May 2015 in Brussels.
 Since that date, the agreement has applied provisionally, pending approval by the European Parliament.

-The agreement provides for visa-free travel for the citizens of the European Union and for the citizens of Saint Lucia when travelling to the territory of the other Contracting Party for a maximum period of 90 days in any 180-day period.
-A joint declaration on the interpretation of this period of 90 days is attached to the agreement.
+The agreement provides for visa-free travel for the citizens of the European Union and for the citizens of the Commonwealth of Dominica when travelling to the territory of the other Contracting Party for a maximum period of 90 days in any 180-day period.
 The visa waiver covers all categories of persons (ordinary, diplomatic, service/official and special passport holders) travelling for all kinds of purposes, except for the purpose of carrying out a paid activity.